yassirlaaouissi/OP2CIL/README.md

 # OP2CIL
-A converter from opcodes to CIL instructions, made because I cried during flareon9
+A converter from opcodes to CIL instructions, made because I cried during flareon9.
+May contain bugs, so please make issue if you feel the need for it to be fixed.